Javert899/pm4py-distr/README.md

 # pm4py-distr
-Support for distributed logs and computations in PM4Py
+Support for distributed logs and computations in PM4Py.

+See the currently supported API in api.txt

 To execute locally an example (one master running on 5001 and two slaves running on 5002 and 5003) just run "python main.py"